javafx-maven-plugin/javafx-maven-plugin/README.md

 The JavaFX Maven Plugin provides a way to assemble distribution bundles for JavaFX applications (2.2+) from within Maven.

-For information about this plugin including how to configure your POM, please refer to the main wiki page:
+For information about this plugin including licencing information and how to configure your POM, please refer to the main wiki page:

 * https://github.com/zonski/javafx-maven-plugin/wiki